 2. Exploring the historic city center

 For the following, the second day of your stay, as a good starting point could be exploring the historic city center for a while on foot.
 These guided walking tours that last for 90 min, starting 30 min before noon are a great way of immersing yourself in the culture and history of the city of Palma de Mallorca.
 In the historic center, you’ll be introduced to the city Cathedral of Palma, commonly known as La Seu standing as a most important cultural attraction in Palma.
 This Cathedral build in a Gothic architectural style has 7 rose windows and 83 windows that provide a lot of light in the interior for which is also known as the ”cathedral of the light.”
 Next to the Cathedral stands Diocesan museum where one can observe remarkable pieces of arts and collection of the Mallorcan church heritage while enjoying the outstanding views of the Palma bay.
-This guided tour includes the visit of the Palma’s Es Baluard Museum of Modern and Contemporary Art as well.
-Located in the Sant Pere neighborhood that has its roots in the Islamic era, this museum features collections and exhibitions from a domestic and world-known artist.
+The guided tour includes the visit of the Palma’s Es Baluard Museum of Modern and Contemporary Art as well.
+Located in the Sant Pere neighborhood that has its roots in the Islamic era, the museum features collections and exhibitions from a domestic and world-known artist.
 The only building in Palma, dating from the Arabic era are the sauna-styled Arab baths.
-Open to the public and part of the historic city center these baths courtyard can be visited every day except Sunday.
+Open to the public and part of the historic city center the baths’ courtyard can be visited every day except Sunday.

 After the extended cultural tour, the timing for food is just perfect.
 There is no better way to have your lunch somewhere by the sea and near the inviting sandy beaches that Palma has to offer.
-The Palma bay has an extended choice of restaurants and cafes, but there are a lot of beautiful sandy beaches that are near the city center as well where one can relax and enjoy one nice swim.
+The Palma bay has an extended choice of restaurants and cafes, but there are a lot of beautiful sandy beaches that are near the city center where one can relax and enjoy one nice swim.
 The most popular and visited beach near the city is Cala Mejor.
 This small beach is mostly surrounded by hotels.
-There is a one tapas bar with a very nice name, Joy and another place Calypso that seems very appealing for a visit where you can grab a bite.
+There is a one tapas bar with a very nice name, Joy and another place Calypso where you can grab a bite.
 Except for the huge popularity, this beach is very conveniently protected of the north winds which makes it an excellent spot for socializing during the whole year.
 Being one of the beaches that are Blue flag awarded in Palma this beach provides amenities like showers, toilets, lifeguards, first aid station and access for disabled persons as well.